Our brand new “Becoming a Successful Freelancer” course has been designed to help parents and parents-to-be get more flex in their lives.

 “When the children come home from school, I try to leave my phone in another room so that I am not distracted and they feel like they have my full attention.
 I have three children and two needy cats so there’s enough competition for my time without adding a phone in the mix!’
 Chloe, Digital Mum’s graduate.

 If you're new to freelancing or are struggling in your freelance career, sign up to learn more about our new "Becoming a Successful Freelancer" course that uses the KNOW, SHOW, GROW framework to set you up for success.
 It's filled with strategic and practical tools and templates, and a confidence coach will help to build the right mindset.
-You can find out more and enrol on the course here.
+You can find out more or enrol on the course here and use discount code BASFBLOG30 to get 30% off!